1754164240/JetBrainsActivation/README_en.md

 # 0
-Invalidation for unknown reason on 11/26/2020.
+Update installation parameters on 11/26/2020.

 # 1 What's this?